Logo Icon

 4. Preserving Liability: By reserving the right to charge the other parties, the holder ensures that the liability of the other parties on the bill of exchange is not discharged.
 This means that the other parties can still be held legally responsible for the payment of the bill even if a separate contract is made with the acceptor.

-5. Legal Protection for the Holder: This provision safeguards the rights of the holder of the bill of exchange and allows them to maintain the option of pursuing the other parties for payment if the need arises, even in situations where a contract with the acceptor might, under the Indian Contract Act, release the other parties from liability.
+5. Legal Protection for the Holder: This provision safeguards the rights of the bill of exchange holder and allows them to pursue the other parties for payment if the need arises, even in situations where a contract with the acceptor might, under the Indian Contract Act, release the other parties from liability.

 Section 79 - Interest when Rate is Specified:

-1. Rate of Interest: This section applies when a promissory note or bill of exchange explicitly mentions a specified rate of interest.
+1. Rate of Interest: This section applies when a promissory note or bill of exchange explicitly mentions a specified interest rate.
 The rate of interest is a crucial term in these financial instruments and is often agreed upon by the parties involved.

-2. Calculation of Interest: In cases where a specified rate of interest is mentioned, the interest on the principal amount is calculated at the rate specified.
-The interest is calculated from the date of the instrument, which is the date when the instrument was issued, until one of the following events occurs:
+2. Calculation of Interest: In cases where a specified interest rate is mentioned, the interest on the principal amount is calculated at the specified rate.
+The interest is calculated from the date of the instrument, which is the date when the instrument was issued until one of the following events occurs:

-• Tender or Realization: Interest continues to accumulate until the principal amount mentioned in the instrument is either tendered (offered for payment) or fully realized (collected).
+• Tender or Realization: Interest accumulates until the principal amount mentioned in the instrument is either tendered (offered for payment) or fully realized (collected).

 • Date Directed by the Court: In cases where a legal suit is initiated to recover the amount, the court may direct a specific date until which interest should be calculated.
 This date may vary based on the circumstances of the case.